The My Settings tab, the last button on the Sidebar, allows players and GM's to control several important functions in Roll20.

 WebRTC Debug Log & Reconnect

 The WebRTC Debug Log and Reconnect button are two troubleshooting tools for our Video and Voice feature.
-To learn more go to Video and Voice Chat Troubleshooting.
+To learn more about this feature go to Video and Voice Chat Troubleshooting.

 Video Display